 Among the many benefits of remote work companies have come to enjoy, creating a more diverse workplace is perhaps the most important one.

 Remote hiring has become a good push for inclusivity, as it helps surface the best skills and knowledge despite an applicant’s location.
-What this means ispeople of color, women, ethnic minorities, and LGBTQ+ representatives are granted better access to tech jobs and -—recruiters are able to source and hire more diverse professionals.
+What this means is that people of color, women, ethnic minorities, and LGBTQ+ representatives are granted better access to tech jobs, and recruiters are able to source and hire more diverse professionals.

 Diversity in tech companies today